samanthahamilton/samanthahamilton/README.md

 ### Hi, I'm Sam.
 Lovely to meet you 😄

 I like to consider myself a technical writer, though perhaps 'communicator' would be a more apt description.
-I have a background in health and science research, copyediting, and documentation.
+I have a background in health and science research, copyediting, and technical documentation.

 You can check out my portfolio, [darling docs](https://darlingdocs.com), to view a collection of my previous projects.